bhavya-labs/A23126551002/notifications_system_design.md

 ## Is the Query Accurate?

-Yes.

-The query correctly retrieves unread notifications for a specific student and sorts them by creation time in descending order.

-However, it is not optimal when the notifications table grows to millions of records.
+The query correctly retrieves unread notifications for a specific user and sorts them by creation time in descending order.
+Functionally, it satisfies the requirement.
+However, when the notifications table grows to millions of records, performance issues can appear if the database is not properly optimized.

 ## Why is it Slow?